plow-technologies/onping-templates/arduino_mqtt_project/README.md

 You'll notice that when the LED is on, the dictionary contains A0:1, and when its off A0:0.
 This is how you read values for all digital io pins.

 **note**: You don't need to change a pin in order to read the current values.
-You can get the current values a couple different ways.
-One is to publish a message corresponding to a pin that doesn't exist, say `{ping:0}`.
-You can set up your own script that publishes `{timer:0}` to `pins/set` every 30 seconds for example, and the Pulse will publish its current values to pins/current every 30 seconds in response.
+You can get the current values by publishing a message corresponding to a pin name that doesn't exist, say `{ping:0}` for example.
+You could also set up your own script that publishes `{timer:0}` to `pins/set` every 30 seconds, and the Pulse will publish its current values to pins/current every 30 seconds in response.

 If you only want to read pin values when they change, subscribe to pins/current/on_change instead.
 The Pulse will only publish its pin dictionary here whenever a pin value *actually* changes.

 That's the basics of reading values.
 If this is all you need, you can skip to the next session.
-If you'd like to learn about reading inputs as the update on the hardware, stay here!
+If you'd like to learn about reading inputs as they update on the hardware, stay here!

 **Reading digital input values as they change**

 This test is a little more complicated than the others.
 We're going to need an input line hooked up to the Pulse.
-Connect a wire to the D9 screw terminal.
+Connect a wire to the D12 screw terminal.
 Wire it to GRD through a resistor of at least 4.6 KOhms!
 If you don't use a resistor, the next step will short out the board.

-Next, connect a wire to the 3.77V AREF pin and to the wire connected to D9.
+Next, connect a wire to the 3.77V AREF pin and to the wire connected to D12.

 **Linux**